These museums in Singapore feature rare masterpieces, historical artefacts, thought-provoking paintings and cultural relics.

 9. Singapore Musical Box Museum

 If inventions pique your interest, a trip here will transport you to a time when these contraptions reigned.
-Displayed in a Unesco heritage building (that used to be a school) next to the iconic Thian Hock Keng temple on Telok Ayer Street, the collection features over 40 antique musical boxes from the 1800s and 1900s.
+This museum is housed within a Unesco heritage building next to the iconic Thian Hock Keng temple on Telok Ayer Street.
+Its collection features over 40 antique musical boxes from the 1800s and 1900s.
 Set up by Naoto Orui, a Japanese collector, it tells you about the rise and fall of this invention.
 You’ll even get the chance to see a rare Edison Opera phonograph with a wooden horn handmade by Thomas Edison himself.
 For real!

 Singapore Musical Box Museum, 168 Telok Ayer Street, Singapore 068619